 I specialise in providing counselling for children and young people aged between 9 - 24 years old.
 I help young people to gain confidence and believe in themselves by listening and offering an understanding of what is important to them.
 I offer a confidential service to help young people find their voice and I am here to support them with anything that they may need.
-I help young people with many different difficulties, which includes low self-esteem, low confidence, anxiety, low mood, self-harm and many more.
+I help young people with many different difficulties, which includes low self-esteem, low confidence, anxiety, panic attacks, low mood, self-harm and many more.

 I also work in a 3rd sector Mental health charity and have done for several years where I specialise in working with young people under 18.